roblaing/swipl-webapp-howto/README.md

 *By Robert “Joe Blog” Laing*

-> “When one teaches, two learn.” ― Robert Heinlein

-> “If you want to master something, teach it.” ― Richard Feynman

 > “You think you know when you learn, are more sure when you can write, even more when you can teach, but certain when you can program.” ― [Alan Perlis](http://www.cs.yale.edu/homes/perlis-alan/quotes.html)

 These are notes I'm writing on how to use [SWI Prolog](http://www.swi-prolog.org/) to write web applications as I discover it to develop my strategy game playing website [newsgames.biz](http://www.newsgames.biz/).